 Every marketer has heard the call and seen the blog posts: storytelling in marketing is the key to success.
 But what does that really mean?
-Many content marketers come from backgrounds that involve narrative: writers, journalists, filmmakers.
+Many content marketers come from : writers, journalists, filmmakers.
 But how do you apply those storytelling principles to a blog post or an infographic or a branded video?

 1. Take your customers on a journey.

 Whether you’re a die-hard fan of Joseph Campbell or think he might be the guy behind those famous soup cans, we all can identify the basic elements of a story: a beginning, a middle, and an end.
 Almost all marketing content out there includes those elements, but they actually aren’t sufficient to really count as storytelling in marketing.